AIM Rule 26

 Nomination Committee

-The Group has not appointed a nominations committee.
-The Board has concluded that given the size of the Group this function can be effectively carried out by the whole Board.
+The Board has not appointed a nominations committee as it has concluded that given the size of the Group this function can be effectively carried out by the Board.

 Country of Incorporation and Main Country of Operation